AresValley/Artemis-DB/static/206/description.md

 Golay Paging (or Golay Sequential Code, GSC) is a one-way 2-FSK paging format developed by Motorola.
 It is capable of transmitting tone, numeric, alphanumeric, and voice pages.
+The pager address information is sent at 300 bps while the data is transmitted at 600 bps.

+For purposes of improving battery life and avoiding false alerts due to other encoding formats sharing the same frequency, pagers are divided into groups.
+A preamble code,as in 5/6 tone paging, is transmitted prior to page alerts.
+Only pagers that fall within the group number specified by the preamble code transmitted need look for their particular pager address within the stream of paging data that follows.

+This mode was named Golay for it's use of Golay Code for Forward Error Correction, developed by a mathematician, Marcel J.E.
+Golay.